 One of the questions I am asked most often is whether it’s better to pay off debt or save money first.
 And honestly, it wasn’t all that long ago that I was the one struggling with this dilemma.

-When I was newly divorced and desperate for financial advice, I read article after article that told said things like:
+When I was working to rebuild my finances, I read article after article that told said things like:

 - “Put all of your disposable income toward debt!”